GuyMunarov/ProductsApp/readme.md

 After the tokens are set you will have access to the products endpoints.

-1. The api/products endpoint returns all products existing in the database.
+1. The api/products GET endpoint returns all products existing in the database.
-2. The api/products/query returns by the criteria specified in the query params
+2. The api/products/query GET endpoint returns by the criteria specified in the query params
-3. the api/products/{id} gets a product by id or returns a not found response
+3. The api/products/{id} GET endpoint returns a product by id or returns a not found response
+4. The api/products POST endpoint creates a product (created by will be automatically assigned to the user the JWT is issued for)
+5. The api/products/{id} PUT endpoint updates a product by id (only if the user is the one who created the product)
+6. The api/products/{id} DELETE endpoint deletes a product by id (only if the user is the one who created the product)

 ## Ecommerce system diagram